Today, for the first time in history, an armed mob, one specifically incited by the President of the United States, stormed the U.S. Capitol building.

 -J. W. Shiverdecker

-national news, Northeast Mississippi news, President Donald Trump, US Capitol Building, Washington DC
+national news, President Donald Trump, US Capitol building, Washington DC